huskyroboticsteam/Resurgence/README.md

 4. Create and enter a directory to put the compiled code into: `mkdir build && cd build`
 6. Configure CMake: `cmake -DBUILD_TESTING=OFF ..`
 7. Build/install Catch2: `sudo cmake --build . --target install`
+8. Navigate back to the directory from Step 1: `cd ../..`

 ### On Mac
 There is a Homebrew package for Catch2 as well.
 Open the Terminal and run this